Technical Regulations - Cycling Road

 7.1.1 Restricted Zone Area

-The restricted zone area is in effect at the moment the athlete enter the competition area during the warm-up and competition periods.
+The restricted zone area is in effect at the moment the athlete enters the competition area during the warm-up and competition periods.

 7.1.2 Violation and Penalty